Sociology of scientific knowledge: The sociology of mathematical knowledge

 Studies of mathematical practice and quasi-empiricism in mathematics are also rightly part of the sociology of knowledge since they focus on the community of those who practice mathematics.
 Since Eugene Wigner raised the issue in 1960 and Hilary Putnam made it more rigorous in 1975, the question of why fields such as physics and mathematics should agree so well has been debated.
 Proposed solutions point out that the fundamental constituents of mathematical thought, space, form-structure, and number-proportion are also the fundamental constituents of physics.
 It is also worthwhile to note that physics is more than merely modeling of reality and the objective basis is upon observational demonstration.
 Another approach is to suggest that there is no deep problem, that the division of human scientific thinking through using words such as 'mathematics' and 'physics' is only useful in their practical everyday function to categorize and distinguish.

 Fundamental contributions to the sociology of mathematical knowledge have been made by Sal Restivo and David Bloor.
 Restivo draws upon the work of scholars such as Oswald Spengler (The Decline of the West, 1918), Raymond Louis Wilder and Leslie Alvin White, as well as contemporary sociologists of knowledge and science studies scholars.
 David Bloor draws upon Ludwig Wittgenstein and other contemporary thinkers.
 They both claim that mathematical knowledge is socially constructed and has irreducible contingent and historical factors woven into it.
 More recently Paul Ernest has proposed a social constructivist account of mathematical knowledge, drawing on the works of both of these sociologists.

 Criticism

 SSK has received criticism from theorists of the actor-network theory (ANT) school of science and technology studies.
 These theorists criticise SSK for sociological reductionism and a human centered universe.
 SSK, they say, relies too heavily on human actors and social rules and conventions settling scientific controversies.
 The debate is discussed in an article titled Epistemological Chicken.

+Both scientists and philosophers have fiercely criticized sociological theories of scientific knowledge for ignoring the objective reality of nature and for the idea that the history of science should be written without regard for whether the scientific theories involved were actually correct.
+This conflict - later known as the science wars - was escalated by the book Higher Superstition: The Academic Left and Its Quarrels With Science by the biologist Paul R. Gross and the mathematician Norman Levitt (1943-2009).
+The term "science wars" was coined for a special 1996 issue of Social Text, a Duke University Press publication of postmodern critical theory, that featured multiple articles emphasizing the social construction of scientific knowledge.
+The dispute gained significant media interest because of the Sokal hoax, which generated unusually wide public interest and transformed what had been a specialized academic debate into a broader public controversy.